irawinder/FluxMap/README.md

 # FluxMap
-Developer: Ira Winder, Anthony Cheng
+by Ira Winder, Anthony Cheng
 Use this open source application to explore empirical urban light data and evaluate accuracy of urban light simulations.

  Features: